karanthukral/Class-Notes/3B/Music246/Lecture-01-Jan-07-16.md

       the radio from the 1950s to convey that the movie is now based in the 1950s and not the 30s like the original.
 Subtle but gets the time period across and this speeds up the transfer of this information.
-  2. Music can underline or create psycological refinements.
+  2. Music can underline or create psychological refinements.
     - the unspoken thoughts of a character or the unseen implications of a situation.
     - foreshadowing - example the original Star Wars (1977) - Luke argues with